Webdogg

 Instead of asking the surgeon to "send you business," you offer to insure their surgical success.

-When you finally secure a 10-minute meeting with a surgeon, your pitch should sound like this:
+When you finally secure a 10-minute meeting with a surgeon (use our Vet Referral Email Assistant to get your foot in the door), your pitch should sound like this:

 "Dr. Smith, I know your TPLO outcomes are fantastic.
 My goal isn't just to do rehab; it's to protect your surgical work.
 We act as your compliance enforcers.
 When you send a post-op to us, we ensure they aren't jumping off couches, we rebuild their muscle mass safely, and we send you objective bi-weekly reports so you know exactly how the knee is healing.
 We make sure your patients get the result you promised them."